jaclu/man_asdf/README.md

 If current version is system, you will be informed that this is the case and all installed versions will be listed.
 If you suply a version, that versions man page will be displayed.
+When no version is specified, the current asdf version is assumed.

 Examples: man_asdf python
           man_asdf python 3.9.2